MauriceGit/IT-Security_Mental_Poker/Runnable_coinflip_animation/README.md

 The second section contains variables regarding the animation:

+- showAnimation: A Boolean value to determine, if the OpenGL animation should be displayed.
 - headFile:    The filename for the texture for the coin (Head side).
 - tailFile:    The filename for the texture for the coin (Tail side).
 - winMessage:  The message displayed for the winner.